Nuclear magnetic resonance (NMR)

 Indicating that a probe is capable of doing

 gradient -enhanced spectroscopy.
-[Glossary, AO-VNMR, Univ. of Alberta,
+Glossary, AO-VNMR, Univ. of Alberta,

-Canada] http://nmr.chem.ualberta.ca/index.html
+Canada http://nmr.chem.ualberta.ca/index.html

-ROESY: Rotating frame Overhauser Enhancement SpectroscopY
+Rotating frame Overhauser Enhancement SpectroscopY

 reduced dimensionality triple resonance NMR: